fluencelabs/registry/example/README.md

 ```sh
 fluence run -f 'registerEchoService("RESOURCE_ID")'
 ```
-This command calls [registerEchoService](src/aqua/main.aqua#L26) aqua function, which uses `registerServiceRecord` function from Resources API to register the rust service on this `resourceId`
+This command calls [registerEchoService](src/aqua/main.aqua#L26) aqua function, which uses `registerService` function from Resources API to register the rust service on this `resourceId`

 You should see this output:
 ```